1. 3D & Motion Graphics

 Step 4

-Create a Spot Light with Shadow option enabled.
+Create a Spot Light with Shadow option enabled

 Step 5

-to Ray-Traced.
+With the element layer selected, go to Element effect and under RenderSettings roll-out menu, enable Shadow and turn the Shadow Modeto Ray-Traced.
 You will immediately see the shadow in the view port.

 Step 6

-Go to Spot Light 1 layer and lower the values of Shadow Darkness
+Go to Spot Light 1 layer and lower the values of Shadow Darknessand Shadow Diffusion parameters to soften the shadow darkness and blurthe shadow to match it with the rest of the scene.

 Step 7

-Hit the Play button and you will see the truck wheel has merged with
+Hit the Play button and you will see the truck wheel has merged withthe live action scene perfectly.

 Conclusion